top of page

 We are constantly informally assessing and using our observations of children to move their learning on.

-There are two points of stautory assessment in Reception.
+There are two points of statutory assessment in Reception.

 1) When children first join our setting, they will complete the Reception Baseline Assessment (RBA).
 This is a standardised test carried out by the class teacher.
 It tests language, communication, literacy and maths.
 This provides baseline data and is required by the Department for Education.
 To find out more about the RBA you can look here.